censusdis/censusdis-tutorial-2024/README.md

 # Set Up

-For the live tutorial, we used a web-based Nebari Jupyter notebook environment with everything they need for this tutorial pre-installed.
-We thank [Quantsight](https://quansight.com/) for providing this for tutorial attendees.

 Now that SciPy 24 is over, we recommend anyone who wants to follow along with the tutorial to install `censusdis` in their local environment.